Did Neglected Maintenance Contribute To A Truck Accident?

 If a truck is not properly maintained and inspected and is involved in an accident because of malfunctioning equipment, the company, operator or parts manufacturer may be legally responsible for the damage the accident causes to people and property.

 Trucking companies often try to avoid responsibility entirely by pointing fingers and placing the blame on the driver, the manufacturing company – anyone but themselves.
 Those blamed in turn do the same, and no one wants to take responsibility for the accident.
 This is why it is important to make sure you are represented by an experienced attorney who knows how to look at the facts and pin down which party is at fault for the accident so you get the compensation you deserve.

 Get Help From Atlanta’s Top Truck Accident Lawyers

-The knowledgeable attorneys of Ashenden & Associates, P.C. in Atlanta, Georgia, have the experience you need to navigate complicated truck accident and injury cases.
+Our knowledgeable attorneys of Ashenden & Associates, P.C., in Atlanta, Georgia, have the experience you need to navigate complicated truck accident and injury cases.

-If you have been involved in an accident with a truck due to malfunctioning or improperly maintained equipment, or know a loved one who is suffering, fill out our online contact form to speak to one of our Atlanta injury attorneys about your case.
+If you have been involved in an accident with a truck due to malfunctioning or improperly maintained equipment or know a loved one who is suffering, please call 770-954-8363 or fill out our online contact form to speak to one of our Atlanta injury attorneys about your case.